andrewlalis/handy-httpd/docs/src/guide/README.md

 }
 ```

-TIf you open your browser to [http://localhost:8080](http://localhost:8080), you should see the text, "Hello world!".
+If you open your browser to [http://localhost:8080](http://localhost:8080), you should see the text, "Hello world!".
 The full example is available [on GitHub](https://github.com/andrewlalis/handy-httpd/tree/main/examples/single-file-server).